 If a travel advisory is issued after departure, medical coverage for that location is limited to a period of 10 days from the date of the travel advisory or formal notice was issued, or to a period that is reasonably necessary for you to safely evacuate the country, region or area.

-Please visit https://travel.gc.ca/travelling/advisories for the most up-to-date information.
+Please visit https://travel.gc.ca/ for the most up-to-date travel advice, advisories, and information.

 Unfortunately, physicians cannot be provided with blanket life and/or disability insurance during this COVID-19 outbreak.
 Insurers are unwilling to take on additional risk in the face of the COVID-19 outbreak and continue to require that physicians apply individually for coverage, and demonstrate good health in order to qualify without exclusions.

 Applying for coverage has become more challenging during the current pandemic, as extra safety requirements are needed during collection of blood and urine samples often required for the application process.
 Insurers are offering alternate solutions to allow applications to continue to be processed if a home visit is not preferred.
 Physicians are encouraged to work with a Doctors of BC Insurance Advisor to assist with the application process.
 Please note that the application process can take 6 weeks or more before insurance is put in place.